koesan/ORCUS/README.md

 ## 📖 About the Project

-**ORCUS v2.0** is an autonomous **Swarm Kamikaze Drone System** designed for multi-drone coordination in surveillance and target engagement scenarios.
-The system implements a **leader-follower architecture** where a coordinator drone manages target assignments and orchestrates attack missions across the swarm.
+**ORCUS v2.0** is an autonomous **Swarm Kamikaze Drone System** built around real-time perception, coordinated decision-making, and multi-agent mission execution.

-Built with a modular architecture, ORCUS provides real-time human detection and tracking, GPS-based position estimation from monocular camera feeds, and autonomous attack guidance.
-The web-based control hub enables operators to monitor all drones, define mission areas, and track target assignments through a unified interface.

-**Key System Capabilities:**
-- Multi-drone swarm coordination with centralized command
+The system enables multiple drones to operate as a coordinated swarm where each unit contributes visual observations, shares situational awareness, and executes assigned tasks under a leader–follower architecture.
+Rather than acting independently, drones continuously exchange information to maintain a consistent understanding of targets and mission state.

+Core capabilities of the system include:

-- Real-time target detection and persistent tracking
+* **Real-time detection and persistent tracking** using modern vision pipelines
-- GPS position estimation from visual data
-- Autonomous attack trajectory guidance
-- Web-based monitoring and control interface
+* **Geometric position calculation from monocular camera data**, transforming image-space detections into world coordinates through camera models and spatial transformations
+* **Multi-drone observation fusion**, where detections coming from different drones are combined into a single, more stable target representation to reduce uncertainty and improve consistency
+* **Dynamic drone–target assignment**, ensuring efficient task distribution across the swarm
+* **Autonomous guidance and control**, connecting perception outputs directly to flight behavior

+ORCUS is designed as a complete end-to-end system where perception, estimation, coordination, and control operate together in real time.
+The project focuses on clean modular architecture, allowing each subsystem to be understood, improved, or replaced without breaking the overall pipeline.

+The result is a practical engineering implementation that demonstrates how modern computer vision, control systems, and multi-agent coordination can be integrated into a single operational framework.

 ### What's New in v2.0?